qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 Output
 ======

-.. index:: Print composer, Quick print, World file
+.. index:: Print layout, Quick print, World file
    single: Output; Save as image

 There are several ways to generate output from your QGIS session.
 We have